Hell & Heaven Metal Fest: 2016

 Hell & Heaven Metal Fest 2016, was held on Saturday, July, 23rd.

 2018

-The 2018 Hell and Heaven festival is sponsored by Corona and will be held at Autodrómo Hermanos Rodríguez in Mexico City on May 4 and 5, 2018.
+The 2018 Hell and Heaven festival is sponsored by Corona and will be held at Autodrómo Hermanos Rodríguez in Mexico City on 4 and 5 May 2018.

 2020

-The 2020 edition took place on March 14 and 15, amid concerns for the fast-growing COVID-19 pandemic.
+The 2020 edition took place on 14 and 15 March, amid concerns for the fast-growing COVID-19 pandemic.
 The festival was originally scheduled to be held at the Oceania Park in Mexico City, but after the riots that occurred at this same site during the 2019 Knotfest meets Forcefest, the organizers decided to change the location to the Foro Pegaso in Toluca, 45 minutes outside of Mexico City.
 It also marks the 10th anniversary of the festival.